klemens/hwpb/README.md

 cargo build --release
 ```

-Note that you currently need at least rust 1.28.0-nightly 2018-06-12.
+Note that you need to use the nightly version specified in `rust-toolchain` or
-Use [`rustup`] on windows or if the packages of your distribution are too old.
+any newer nightly.
+It will be installed automatically when rust is managed
+through [`rustup`].

 ## Usage